American Ninja Warrior season 14: Night 4

-The last round of the semifinals saw roommates Austin Gray and "Gnarly Ninja" Nate Hansen face off on the Power Tower, with Hansen winning the Safety Pass after Gray unexpectedly fell from the course before he could reach the end.
+The last round of the semifinals saw Colorado roommates Austin Gray and "Gnarly Ninja" Nate Hansen face off on the Power Tower, with Hansen winning the Safety Pass after Gray unexpectedly fell from the course before he could reach the end.
 Siblings Isaiah and Isabella Wakeham both failed on the fifth obstacle, Kaleidoscope; Isabella advanced to the National Finals for finishing among the top three women, but Isaiah did not advance as he was not among the top 15 qualifiers.
 In another surprising moment, James "The Beast" McGrath also fell on Kaleidoscope, and his comeback season ended without a qualification to the National Finals.
-Other ninjas also not moving on, include professional wrestler Sem Garay, physical education coach DeShawn Harris, gym director Mark "The Shark" Antioquia, mechanical engineering student Jaelyn Bennett, high school student Anabella Heinrichs, basketball coach Liv Hackmann, firefighter Dan Polizzi, and college student Tristan Wyman.

 Los Angeles Semifinals Leaderboard

-By the end of the semifinals, no female competitor was able to reach the ninth obstacle for the first time in nine years, therefore not able to beat the semifinals course for the first time in four years.
-Due to testing positive for COVID-19, Najee Richardson and Joe Moravsky had to withdraw from National Finals, with their places given to notable rookies who couldn't advance by themselves.
+By the end of the semifinals, no female competitor was able to reach the ninth obstacle for the first time in nine years, and thus not able to beat the semifinals course for the first time in four years.
+Due to testing positive for COVID-19, Najee Richardson and Joe Moravsky both had to withdraw from the National Finals, with their places given to notable rookies who otherwise failed to advance by themselves.